maueroats/teaching/content/ap-cs/jm/sem1final/2-final-codingbat.md

 description: "Period 2 final programming question."
 ---

 **sticksOut**.
-A word in an array "sticks out" if there are two words before it and one word after it, and it is alphabetically after the word that comes after it or it is at least two letters shorter than the word before it.
+A word in an array "sticks out" if there is one word before it and one word after it, and it is alphabetically after the word that comes after it or it is at least two letters shorter than the word before it.
 Return a copy of the given array in which every